SanjayV28/ProjectIMDb/dbt/readme.md

 - Click on the `dbt_project.yml` and update the project name and add materialized settings to the two newly created models subfolders.
 By doing so, we are informing the DBT to create all models as views under staging and create all models as tables under core.
 - Under the `staging` folder, create five new files called **schema.yml, stgtitleakas.sql, stgtitlebasics.sql, stgtitleepisode.sql and stgtitleratings.sql**.
 - In the `schema.yml` file, We are defining the essential tests and documentation for our models stgtitleakas.sql, stgtitlebasics.sql, stgtitleepisode.sql and stgtitleratings.sql.
-- In the `stgtitleakas.sql`, `stgtitlebasics.sql`, `stgtitleepisode.sql`, and `stgtitleratings.sql` files, We are replacing the alpha numeric values in few columns and typecasting all columns to the right data type.
+- In the `stgtitleakas.sql`, `stgtitlebasics.sql`, `stgtitleepisode.sql`, and `stgtitleratings.sql` files, We are replacing the alphanumeric values in few columns and typecasting all columns to the right data type.
 - Under the `core` folder, create two new files called **schema.yml and facttitletable.sql**
 - In the `schema.yml` file, We are defining the essential tests and documentation for our model facttitletable.sql.
 - In the `facttitletable.sql` file, We are selecting the required columns by joining the stgtitleakas.sql, stgtitlebasics.sql, stgtitleepisode.sql, and stgtitleratings.sql based on the titleID column to make a desired table.